rttomlinson/assignment_data_modeling/README.md

 <!-- (Optional) You want to collect analytics data for visitors and logged-in-users who are visiting your website.
 This includes basic information like page views and more advanced things like link clicks and time on page.
 You ideally want to tie this information back to a given user if possible.
 Design the data model for this analytics infrastructure.
 You'll have to use your judgement about what additional attributes would be interesting to track -->

 Users

-id:
+id: INT
-username:
+username: VARCHAR

-Session
+UserSession

-id:
+id: INT
-user_id: (foreign key)
+user_id: INT (foreign key)
+start_time: DATE
+stop_time: DATE

 Webpage

-id:
+id: INT

 Links

-id:
-webpage_id:

-Views

-id:
+id: INT
-webpage_id:
+webpage_id: INT
-user_id:
-duration:
-exit_link:

 WebpageSessions
+id: INT
-webpage_id:
+webpage_id: INT
-session_id:
-time_on_page:
+usersession_id:INT
+duration:INT
+exit_link: VARCHAR

+WebpageClickEvent
+id: INT
+WebpageSession_id: INT

+LinksClickEvent
+id:INT
+link_id:INT
+WebpageSession_id:INT

-User can have many sessions, sessions have one user
+User can have many usersessions, usersessions have one user user-sessions can have many webpage-session, webpage-sessions can have one usersessions Webpage can have many webpage-sessions, webpage-session can only have one webpage